paulo3425/githubwebhook/README.md

 Execute the command bellow to package.
 The fisrt time is going to break dont worry.
         mvn package -Dmaven.test.skip=true

 Execute the command bellow to get the test environment up.
-Make sure that two service is up after run the bellow command.
+Make sure that two services are up after run the bellow command.
         docker-compose up --build -d

 Finally execute the command bellow to run integration test: